If you want to watch broadcast TV but don’t have an antenna, you need to know about a non-profit service called Locast.

 4. Where Can I Watch Locast?

-Locast is available in 29 cities as of February 2021.
+Locast is available in more than 30 cities as of May 2021.

 If you go to Locast.org, you’ll see a map of the United States and antennas that represent where the service is available.